acumartini/dectet-public/README.md

 ## GP: Granular Processor

-A Granular Processor that uses up to 35 grains to generate a stereo spread from a mono signal.
+A Granular Processor that uses up to 36 grains to generate a stereo spread from a mono signal.
 The buffer holds ~1.6s of 24-bit 48kHz audio with variable speed sampling to extend the length of the buffer by downsampling.
 Grain iterators use floating point Hermite interpolation for rich sample playback at various speeds.
+The `V/Oct 1-3` Controls enable polyphonic granulation (with `NumPly` > 1).
+The center frequency of the `V/Oct` Control is determined by the incoming signal at its natural playback speed.

 | Control Notes | T | R | |
 | - | - | - | - |